serum-errors/go-serum-analyzer/analysis/README.md

 For the `Error` method, there are no limitations to how it may be implemented.
 We recommend to follow the style laid out in: [../README.md](../README.md).

-The `Code` method is used to get the error code from an error type.
+The `Code` method is used to get the error code from an error type instance.
 For the analysis tool to be able to statically track error codes, the `Code` method has to follow some conventions:

 * return a constant string, or
   * Multiple different constant strings may be returned.